piliguori/vomm/README.md

 ```{python}
 my_model.logpdf(observed_sequence)
 ```
-The observed sequence has to be a sequence of integers $(x_t)$ just like the training data.
+The observed sequence has to be a sequence of integers.
 For example:
 ```{python}
 observed_sequence = [1,2,2,3,4,5]
 ```